 360 metres.
 They become units of time at least by the second millennium BC, with 360 UŠ corresponding more or less to the time between successive sunsets.
 1 UŠ is thus, fairly accurately, both 4 minutes and Io of right ascension.
 During the final seven centuries BC, 1 UŠ came to mean Io of celestial arc more generally.
 O. Neuge referred ...

 The early Greek civilization of Mycenae first appeared during the 2nd millennium BC.
-Credit: David Monniaux/CC BY-SA 3.0 The UNESCO site of Mycenae is one of the most important archaeological sites in Greece.This is the area where an early Greek civilization, called the Mycenaean civilization, first appeared during the 2nd …
+Credit: David Monniaux/CC BY-SA 3.0 The UN site of Mycenae is one of the most important archaeological sites in Greece.This is the area where an early Greek civilization, called the Mycenaean civilization, first appeared during the 2nd …

 Summary.
 This map shows the boundaries of empires from 2000-1000 BCE, primarily around 1400 BC in southern Europe, North Africa, Middle East.
 The map shows the …